fpom/hyena/README.md

 A system in `hyena` consists of three components:

  * a model that defines the classes to be used, eg, the basic model presented so far is defined in module `hyena.ena` (not shown here)
- * a Python file that defines defaults to instantiate these classes
+ * a Python file that defines defaults to instantiate these classes, that is, a template
  * a JSON file that defines the instances and may override these defaults

 The Python file `examples/simple.py` to build our simple example above is as follows: